 “Voyagers – Instant Encounters” is a portrait of man.
-A slice of it at least showing people of “all couleur”, raw and true in the moment.
-All portraits are captured spontaneously and portray mostly strangers but also friends and family of course.
-Communication, spontaneity and the ability to get that momentum while still building trust, plays a crucial part besides the actual photography.
-Shot solely on Fuji’s Instax film, I later scan each picture in high-resolution but without further digitally editing it, in order to get as close to the quality and look & feel of the original as possible.
-This collection is constantly changing and growing but by no means is there a chronological or other kind of order.
-It’s the place and point in time where our paths cross which is most relevant to me, allowing for those magic moments to be born and preserved.
+A slice of it at least showing people of all couleur, raw and true in the moment.
+All portraits are captured spontaneously and portray mostly strangers.
+Communication, spontaneity and the ability to get the momentum while building trust plays a crucial part in the short time you gain access to a soul.
+Shot solely on Fuji’s Instax film, I later scan each picture in high-res but without further digitally editing it, in order to get as close to the quality and look & feel of the original as possible.
+The collection is constantly changing and growing but by no means is there a chronological or any other kind of order.
+It’s the place and point in time where paths cross which is most relevant to me, allowing for those magic moments to be born and preserved.

-Capturing these flashes is a rather thrilling and rewarding experience, which makes the concepts of nationalism, extremism, greed and tough immigration laws seem strangely fallen out of time.
-Especially for those who regularly witness the vividness and advantages gained by movement and the exchange of culture and knowledge.
-The current trends will not lead to any kind of good result and it’s clear that if you are a maniac, it doesn’t matter where you’re from or what your last name is.
+Capturing these flashes is a rather thrilling and rewarding experience which makes concepts such as nationalism, extremism, greed and ridiculous immigration laws seem strangely fallen out of time.
+Especially for those who live by and feed off what can be gained from movement and the exchange of culture.
+No furtuneteller is required to see that the current trends will only lead to total failure.

-Mountains are not moved by faith but by technology.
-So it’s not the grey goo you should be afraid of, it’s the brown one!
-I rather stick with Jack who sang one of electronic music’s most famous lines “You may be black, you may be white; you may be Jew or Gentile.
+Mountains are not moved by faith but by technology so it’s not the grey goo you should be afraid of, it’s the brown one!
+I rather stick with Jack who is bringing nations and nations of jackers together under one house … “You may be black, you may be white; you may be Jew or Gentile.
 It don’t make a difference in OUR House.
-And this is fresh.” (from “Jack’s House”, Larry Heard aka Mr. Fingers)
+And this is fresh.”
+(Chuck Roberts, My house, 1987)